Travel tips & inspiration

 The vibe

-Everything feels more sensory here: the scents (thyme, rosemary, lavender), the warmth, cicadas singing, and the pale stone of villages.
-The atmosphere is friendly, food-focused, and made for outdoor life.
+Here, everything feels more sensory: smells (thyme, rosemary, lavender), warmth, cicadas singing, the pale stone of villages.
+The atmosphere is friendly, food-focused, and outdoor-oriented.

 Things to do (and food to try)